Historical Significance Of The 1947 Jackie Robinson Bond Bread Set

 Jackie Robinson Baseball Cards: The Definitive Guide

-His baseball cards leave behind a legend of Robinsons greatness on and off the field.
+His cards showcase his greatness on and off the field.

-In this piece, I take a quick look at Robinsons background and success in baseball, while providing collectors with a guide to Robinsons most important baseball cards.
+In this piece, I explore Robinson’s background and success in baseball.
+I also guide collectors on his most important cards.

 Topps Venezuela Jackie Robinson #184